-Chilcano, or also known as Chilcanito, is one of the most popular long drinks in Peru – and my personal favorite.
-It is based on Peru’s national drink Pisco, a grape brandy, which is the pride and joy of every Peruvian.
+Chilcano, or also known as Chilcanito, is one of the most popular long drinks in Peru - and my personal favorite.
+It is based on Peru’s national drink, the Pisco, a grape brandy, which is the pride and joy of every Peruvian.

-Especially in summer and on hot days this light, easy drinkable and tasty long drink is stunningly refreshing and so good.
+Especially in summer and on hot days, this light, easy drinkable and tasty long drink is stunningly refreshing and so delicious.
 It’s as well a great sun-downer and, next to Pisco Sour, the drink we have when meeting friends or having them over.

 Some Chilcano history

-The good thing about Chilcano is that it’s really easy to prepare in no time even at home.
-But just mixing some Pisco with Ginger Ale and tossing in some slices of lime and ice cubes, won’t do it.
-Please do it the right way and with some style to enjoy a truely heavenly Peruvian Chilcano.
+The good thing about Chilcano is that it’s really easy to prepare in no time, even at home.
+But just mixing some Pisco with Ginger Ale and tossing in some slices of lime and ice cubes won’t do it.
+Please do it the right way and with some style to enjoy a truly heavenly Peruvian Chilcano.
 Our recipe below shows you the simple steps.
 Please use high-quality Pisco and fresh ingredients to get the characteristic refreshing taste, quality and flavor of an original Chilcano.

 - 120 ml (4 oz) good quality Pisco - preferable "Quebranta"